Independent Review of Qualifications and Assessment

 Phase two: Exploring options for the future of qualifications and assessment

 The public consultation received over 700 responses but we know that a great many of these responses, in particular those from schools and colleges, involved group discussions and therefore the total number of individuals who participated in the consultation was far greater than this.
-We will shortly publish all consultation responses where permission to do so has been granted, alongside a final copy of the independent consultation analysis.
+We have published all consultation responses where permission to do so has been granted, alongside a final copy of the independent consultation analysis (April 2023).

 Phase three: Testing the preferred model

-Phase three will take place during March and April 2023.
-The aim of phase three is to test the preferred model for qualifications and assessment identified in phase two.
-We are seeking views on a proposed approach and the practical steps that would be needed for implementation to be successful.
-During phase three the Review will also take into account relevant findings from the National Discussion on Education.
-Phase three will operate in a similar way to phase one.
-Materials will be made available and circulated to all schools and colleges and discussions will continue in the Independent Review Group and Collaborative Community Groups and (CCGs).
+Phase three took place during March and April 2023.
+The aim of phase three was to test the preferred model for qualifications and assessment identified in phase two.
+We sought views on a proposed approach and the practical steps that would be needed for implementation to be successful.
+During phase three the Review also took into account relevant findings from the National Discussion on Education.
+Phase three operated in a similar way to phase one.
+Materials were made available and circulated to all schools and colleges and discussions took place with the IRG and CCGs.
+We have published the independent consultation analysis of phase three and the consultation - supplementary analysis (June 2023).

 Final report: May 2023